 Murray PHN is building HealthPathways with local health services and clinical teams to design the best ways to provide timely and appropriate care.

-Over 100 pathways have now been localised for the Murray PHN region with input from over 100 health professionals.
+Over 200 pathways have now been localised for the Murray PHN region with input from more than 350 health professionals.
+At the beginning of March 2018 we released over 30 new mental health and alcohol and other drug pathways - click here to read more.

 For further information about HealthPathways scroll down and to receive regular updates about new referral pathways and resource updates subscribe to our eNewsletter.